 - Some users report that it retains the flavor of previously used e-liquids.

-Atomizers are connected to a battery that heats the coil.
-In other words, it vaporizes the e-liquid.
-As usual, it contains a wicking material that controls how much e-juice passes to the coil.
+Atomizers are powered by a battery, which is used to heat the coil.
+In other words, it converts the e-liquid to vapor.
+In addition, it incorporates a wicking material that regulates the amount of e-juice that reaches the coil.

 To sum up, what we usually understand as “atomizer” is actually the coil of any vape tank.
-So, what’s an atomizers”?
+However, many times we understand as “atomizers” any vape tank that could be an RBA or RTA (rebuildables) or a tank with commercial coils.
 Well, actually, atomizers are the rebuildable vaping devices.
 In other words, rebuildable atomizers, rebuildable tank atomizers or rebuildable dripper tank atomizers.

 - It can easily be customized.